OpenChemistry/avogadrolibs/docs/scripts/interface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Parameters that have a fixed number of mutually-exclusive string values
-will be presented using a popup menu (combo box).
+will be presented using a pop-up menu (combo box).
 Such a parameter can
 be specified in the ``userOptions`` block as:

 ::